Principal Triangulation of Great Britain: History

-In the aftermath of the Jacobite rising of 1745 it was recognised that there was a need for an accurate map of the Scottish Highlands and the necessary survey was initiated in 1747 by Lieutenant-Colonel David Watson, a Deputy Quartermaster-General of the Board of Ordnance.
+In the aftermath of the Jacobite rising of 1745, the Duke of Cumberland (military commander against the rebels) – advised by Lieutenant-Colonel David Watson, a Deputy Quartermaster-General of the Board of Ordnance – recognised that there was a need for an accurate map of the Scottish Highlands.
+Watson initiated the necessary survey in 1747.
 Watson employed William Roy as a civilian assistant to carry out the bulk of the work.
-Subsequently, Roy, having enlisted in the army and having become a very competent surveyor, proposed (1763) a national survey which would be a plan for defence at a time when French invasions were threatened.
+Subsequently Roy, having taken a commission in the Corps of Engineers as a "practitioner engineer", and having become a very competent surveyor, proposed (in a memorandum to the king dated 24 May 1766) a national survey which would be a plan for defence at a time when French invasions were threatened.
 The proposal was rejected on grounds of expense.